giotto-ai/gtda-docs/dev/_sources/theory/glossary.rst

 .. math:: \langle x, y \rangle = (x_1-y_1)^2 + \cdots + (x_n-y_n)^2.

-The associated norm and distance function are referred to as *euclidean norm* and *euclidean distance*.
+The associated norm and distance function are referred to as *Euclidean norm* and *Euclidean distance*.

 .. _finite metric spaces and point clouds: